German Airways: Partnership with Air Berlin

 In 2007, LGW entered into a partnership with Air Berlin, which at the time was the second largest German airline.
-Effective 12 October of that year, LGW flights to Düsseldorf Airport and Berlin Tegel Airport were sold via the Air Berlin booking engine.
-In 2008, Air Berlin added the De Havilland Dash 8-400 to its fleet.
+Effective 12 October of that year, LGW flights to Düsseldorf Airport and Berlin Tegel Airport were sold via the Air Berlin booking website.
+In 2008, Air Berlin added the De Havilland Dash 8-400 to the regional partner fleet.
 The ten aircraft of that type were leased to LGW and operated on regional routes.

-Subsequently, LGW discontinued its independent corporate identity.
-It no longer offered any chartered services, but operated scheduled flights on behalf of Air Berlin, using Air Berlin flight numbers and branding.
+Subsequently, LGW discontinued its own corporate identity.
+It no longer offered charter services, but only operated scheduled flights on behalf of Air Berlin, using Air Berlin flight numbers and brand.
 The website lgw.de was shut down and replaced with a redirect to airberlin.com.
 On 2 March 2009, Air Berlin notified the Federal Cartel Office that it would become the controlling shareholder of LGW.

 As LGW staff did not have a collective agreement, salaries were considerably lower than at Air Berlin.
 To cut costs, Air Berlin transferred a large number of its staff to LGW (especially those whose fixed-term contracts had expired).
 By the end of 2011, LGW had 110 employees.
 By early 2013, they had grown to 480.
 Since that year, LGW also employed jet pilots, as a number of Embraer 190 aircraft were transferred to the airline from Niki (another Air Berlin subsidiary), the first of which arrived on 14 March and left the fleet in November 2013.
 By spring 2015, LGW increased their fleet of De Havilland Dash 8-400s from 12 to 17.
 In May 2017, Air Berlin announced plans to buy Luftfahrtgesellschaft Walter outright, having held a controlling stake since 2009.

-Sale to Lufthansa
+From Lufthansa to Eurowings

 Lufthansa bought LGW in 2017 as part of Air Berlin's bankruptcy proceedings.
 After Air Berlin ceased operations on 27 October 2017, LGW started wetlease operations for Eurowings, taking over parts of the wetlease agreement previously provided by its parent for the Lufthansa subsidiary.
 In addition to its existing fleet of Dash 8-Q400 aircraft, it received 13 Airbus A320-family aircraft and started hiring crews in November 2017.
 The acquisition was closed in January 2018 after receiving approval from the European Commission on 21 December 2017.

-In late 2018, all LGW Airbus A320 family aircraft were moved to other companies within the Eurowings network.
+In late 2018, all LGW operated Airbus A320s were transferred to other airlines within the Eurowings pertnership.